hackzilla-project/TicketBundle/README.md

 | Ticket | ```Hackzilla\Bundle\TicketBundle\Model\MessageInterface``` |
 | Message | ```Hackzilla\Bundle\TicketBundle\Model\TicketMessageInterface``` |

-Any reference to TicketMessage consts will need to use TicketMessageInterface.
+Any reference to TicketMessage constants will need to use TicketMessageInterface.

 ## Migrating from v1 to v2